tngan/n00b-elixir/README.md

 # Enum.reduce/3
 Enum.reduce(in, source, fn x, acc -> dosth(x, acc) end) # x is the current item iterated, and acc is the accumulated acc [] |> Enum.reduce(source, fn x, acc -> dosth(x, acc) end) # using alongside with pipeline operator
+# if in is char list, say 'ABC', x will be 65, 66, 67
 # Default value in function
 def sum_by(x, n \\ 4) do # n is default to 4 if not specified
   x + n
 end
+# Single quote in elixir is called char list while double quote is string
 ```